 Over time, the bill would cause the supply of single-family homes to diminish due to conversions to duplexes and “fourplexes” (a lot split and each half becoming duplexes) and the price for the remaining single-family dwellings would become even more expensive.
 This would make it more difficult for residents to attain their preferred lifestyle.

 C. SB-1120 takes away local control of land use and gives it to market-rate housing developers:

 SB-1120 would override local land use plans and regulations and eviscerate decades of careful planning.
 Local planning efforts (general plans and zoning ordinances) encourage public engagement and are much better than the State at determining where and how much housing growth should occur.
 Local planning efforts are also better at anticipating necessary government services such as water, sewer, utilities, schools and traffic flow.

-D. Streamlining the permit review process for housing development threatens democracy, public engagement, and high-quality development:
+D. Ministerial approval streamlines the permit review process for housing development and stifles democracy, discretionary review, public engagement, environmental review, & high-quality development: